gittyeric/ml-infinite-image-augment/README.md

 ##### Pixel Dropouts
-`Downscale`: Lossily reduce image resolution `GaussNoise`: Add random noise to image `PixelDropout`: Percentage of random pixels to blacken `RandomCropFromBorders`: Crop an ever smaller random rectangle in the image and stretch it to fill the original frame `Superpixels`: Randomly transplant patches of image elsewhere
+`Downscale`: Lossily reduce image resolution `MultiplicitiveNoise`: Add random noise to image `PixelDropout`: Percentage of random pixels to blacken `RandomCropFromBorders`: Crop an ever smaller random rectangle in the image and stretch it to fill the original frame `Superpixels`: Randomly transplant patches of image elsewhere